hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/morlevi/graber.rst

 **Important Notes:**

-* The provided example demonstrates a basic usage case.
+* The provided example demonStartes a basic usage case.
 You'll need to replace `"12345"` with the actual product ID.
 * Ensure you have the necessary dependencies (e.g., `pydantic`, `selenium`, etc.) installed.
 *  Make sure the `Driver` and `Context` objects are correctly initialized and used.
 * The `...` sections in the code indicate parts that are not shown and require further implementation to fetch specific attributes.
 The `fetch_all_data` function should call the appropriate methods.